bo3lwaq8/ECE410/Main Project/README.md

 The journey involved overcoming significant challenges, including Icarus Verilog compatibility issues, FPGA I/O limitations, and debugging complex FSM and clock-domain crossing logic.
 The final hardware, synthesized for a Xilinx Artix-7 FPGA, achieved a maximum frequency of **~101.51 MHz**.
 The hardware core demonstrated a **31.1x speedup** for the accelerated layer compared to a pure Python/NumPy implementation.
 This document details the entire workflow, from analysis and design to the final benchmarks and the valuable debugging experiences along the way.

+## Development Note

+The HDL code (SystemVerilog), Python testbenches (`cocotb`), and documentation in this project were developed with the significant assistance of a Large Language Model (LLM).
+This approach, encouraged by the course materials for rapid prototyping and "vibe coding," was instrumental in generating initial code structures, debugging complex issues, and refining the design through multiple iterations.

 ---

 ## Table of Contents